 - Course certificate after graduation

-- Wide selection of afternoon and evening activities
+- Wide selection of optional afternoon and evening activities

 - 2 coach excursions per course

 - Discounts at shops around Oxford